milesdet/holiday_homework/docs/README.md

 The API instructions focus on modelling how to build and test an API incrementally.
 The PWA instructions focus on using the [Bootstrap](https://getbootstrap.com/) frontend framework to prototype an enhanced UI/UX frontend rapidly using [Bootstrap](https://getbootstrap.com/) components and classes.

 > [!note]
-> The template for this project has been pre-populated with assets from the Flask PWA task, including the logo, icons and .database.
+> The template for this project has been pre-populated with assets from the Flask PWA task, including the logo, icons and database.
 Students can migrate their own assets if they wish.

 ## Dependencies